Federal Transit-Metropolitan Planning Grants (20.505)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Application for a grant should be addressed to the appropriate Regional Office of the Federal Transit Administration.
-FTA Circular 8100.1Cdated September1, 2008, Program Guidance and Application Instructions for Metropolitan Planning and State Planning and Research Program Grants, provides detailed application information.
-Available on the Internet at: http://www.fta.dot.gov./laws/circulars/leg_reg_8454. .
-States may apply through a paperless electronic grant application, review, approval, acceptance, and management process.
+FTA Circular 8100.1D dated September 10, 2018, Program Guidance for Application Instructions for Metropolitan Planning and State Planning and Research Program Grants, provides detailed application information.
+Available on the Internet at: https://www.transit.dot.gov/regulations-and-guidance/fta-circulars/program-guidance-metropolitan-planning-and-state-planning-and States may apply through a paperless electronic grant application, review, approval, acceptance, and management process.
 This program is excluded from coverage under 49 CFR Part 19.

 Award Procedure

-FTA will approve and release the grant by the end of the quarterly cycle or earlier provided the application is complete.
+FTA will approve and release the grant by the end of the quarterly cycle or earlier provided the application is complete and received by FTA at the beginning of the quarterly cycle.

 Deadlines